 1. Opt for calcium-rich foods

 Milk and dairy products such as yogurt, cheese and kefir naturally contain calcium and are part of a healthy diet.
 Other sources of calcium include leafy green vegetables, legumes, canned salmon with bones, nuts and fortified foods.
 Keep in mind that the body doesn’t absorb plant-based calcium as easily, even when it is present in large quantities.
-Find out more here about bioavailability and calcium-rich foods.

 2. Make sure you’re getting enough vitamin D

 Vitamin D, the “sunshine” vitamin, helps the body absorb calcium.
 It’s produced when the skin is exposed to ultraviolet rays, but it’s also present in certain foods, including fatty fish (e.g., trout, salmon, mackerel and sardines), egg yolks and fish liver oil.